Mayoralty of Boris Johnson: Other activities

 In 2015, Johnson criticised then-presidential candidate Donald Trump's false comments that there were no-go zones in London governed by shariah and inaccessible for non-Muslims.
 Johnson said that Trump was "betraying a quite stupefying ignorance that makes him, frankly, unfit to hold the office of president of the United States", becoming the first senior politician in the UK to declare Trump unfit for office (but rejecting calls for him to be banned from the country).
 Johnson also added that he "would invite [Trump] to come and see the whole of London and take him round the city – except I wouldn't want to expose Londoners to any unnecessary risk of meeting Donald Trump."
 He later called Trump's comments "ill informed" and "complete and utter nonsense", adding that "the only reason I wouldn't go to some parts of New York is the real risk of meeting Donald Trump".
 In 2016, he said he was "genuinely worried that he could become president", telling ITV's Tom Bradby of one moment where he was mistaken for Trump in New York as "one of the worst moments" of his life.

 Johnson initially said that he would not return to the House of Commons while remaining mayor.
 After much media speculation, in August 2014 he sought selection as the Conservative candidate for the safe seat of Uxbridge and South Ruislip at the 2015 general election, becoming the party's candidate in September.
 In the May 2015 general election, Johnson was elected.
 Therefore, for the last several months of his mayoralty, he was both mayor and a member of parliament.

 Post-mayoralty

 End of mayoralty

-Johnson did not run for a third term for Mayor of London, and stepped down on 9 May 2016, after Labour Party member and former transport minister, Sadiq Khan won the mayoral election to succeed him.
+Johnson did not run for a third term for Mayor of London, and stepped down on 9 May 2016, after Labour Party Shadow Cabinet member, and former transport minister, Sadiq Khan, won the mayoral election to succeed him.
 Johnson left office still popular with the people of London.
 A YouGov poll commissioned at the end of his term revealed that 52% of Londoners believed he did a "good job" as Mayor of London while only 29% believed he did a "bad job".
 In 2016, Sadiq Khan announced that three German-made water cannon, which Johnson had bought for the Metropolitan Police without waiting for clearance from the then-Home Secretary Theresa May, were to be sold off with the funds going to youth services.
 The vehicles proved to be unsellable and were eventually sold for scrap in 2018 at a £300,000 loss.